Grob G 109: Engine

-The G 109B is powered by a Grob 2500 E1 horizontally opposed, four-cylinder, air-cooled petrol engine that develops approximately 95 bhp at 2,950 rpm.
-The propeller is a two-bladed, manually operated variable-pitch type driven directly from the engine.
-Three pitch settings can be used: Fine for take-off and general flying, Coarse for cruising, and Feathered for gliding with the engine off.
+The G 109B is powered by a Grob 2500 E1 horizontally opposed, four-cylinder, air-cooled petrol engine which develops approximately 71 kW at 2,950 rpm.
+Its propeller is a two-bladed, manually operated variable-pitch type driven directly from the engine.
+Three pitch settings can be used: 'Fine' for take-off and general flying, 'Coarse' for cruising, and 'Feathered' for pure gliding with the engine off.

 Carburettor heat can be supplied to the twin carburettors when there is a risk of icing.
 An electric fuel pump is used.

 Controls

 The G 109 uses conventional controls, duplicated for both seats, including the throttle (not available on the left in standard production G 109s).
-The rudder pedals, which also operate the wheel brakes, are adjustable forward and backward to suit individuals of differing leg length, and airbrakes are used to increase the rate of descent during the landing approach as well as limiting airspeed to V_{ne} (velocity never exceed), if required.
+The rudder pedals, which also operate the wheel brakes, are adjustable forward and backward to suit individuals of differing leg length, and airbrakes are used to increase the rate of descent during the landing approach, as well as limiting airspeed to V_{ne} (velocity never exceed), if required.